openhpc/cloudwg/tutorials/sc20/exercise4.md

 #### Mounting directory from host into container

 Using the `-b` flag, it is possible to mount directories from the host system directly into the container.
+This can be used to "augment" the container with files / binaries from the host system.

 ~~~